“Your own soul is nourished when you are kind, but you destroy yourself when you are cruel” (Proverbs 11:17).

-I was standing in line at WalMart waiting to purchase a few items.
-The woman in front of me was a grandmother with two small children: a baby in a carriage and a little girl at her side.
-The little girl was crying softly and although I didn’t know why she was crying, I could tell the grandmother was quite impatient with her.
+I was standing in line at Wal-Mart, waiting to pay for my purchases.
+The woman in front of me was a grandmother with two small children — a baby in a carriage and a little girl at her side.
+The girl was crying softly, and although I didn’t know why she was crying, I could see that the grandmother was quite impatient with her.

-In the midst of trying to pay for her purchases, she impatiently asked the granddaughter, “Why are you crying?”
+In the midst of trying to pay for her purchases, she asked impatiently, “Why are you crying?”
 The girl pointed to the spot in the carriage where she wanted to sit.
 I guess she was tired from shopping.

 So while the grandmother was paying for her purchases, I asked the little girl, “Would you like me to help you get in the carriage?”
-She nodded, so I lifted her in and adjusted it so she could sit comfortably.
+She nodded, so I lifted her into the carriage and adjusted it so she could sit comfortably.

-The grandmother looked around - her facial expression was softer and she spoke more kindly to the child.
+The grandmother looked around, and her facial expression softened as she spoke more kindly to the child.

-I was surprised how quickly the grandmother’s attitude softened when I took the time to help the little girl.
+I was surprised how quickly the grandmother’s attitude improved when I took the time to help the little girl.
 One small act of kindness affected a positive change.
-It took a few minutes, but made a difference.
+It took a few minutes, but it made a difference.
 We can be change-agents.

-The next time you are in a mall or grocery store ask God if there is someone you can help.
-The world would be so much more pleasant if we all did little ‘acts of kindness’ every day.
-Can you imagine a world where people would take the time to be kind to someone?
+The next time you are in a mall or grocery store, ask God if there is someone you can help.
+The world would be so much more pleasant if we all did little “acts of kindness” every day.
+Can you imagine a world where people would regularly take the time to be kind to others?